Orange Pecan Belgian Waffles

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 These days, I use an electric waffle iron at home, but the tradition lives on.
-Made with fresh orange juice, zest, and toasted pecans, these waffles are easy to stir up and impossible to forget.
+They’re easy to stir together and just as delicious as I remember.

 Step-by-Step Instructions